Ashu-Shukla-1309/MindLink-AI/README.md

   <img src="./assets/banner.png" alt="MindLink AI Banner" width="900"/>
 </div>

-**Built by Ashutosh Shukla as the Capstone Project for the Google × Kaggle 5-Day AI Agents Intensive Course**
+**Built by Ashutosh Shukla (Lead)  and Krishna Kashyap as the Capstone Project for the Google × Kaggle 5-Day AI Agents Intensive Course**

 MindLink AI is a fully-featured multi-agent customer support system designed to replicate and enhance the capabilities of a modern enterprise support assistant for the fictional **XYZ Company**.
 It brings together multi-agent intelligence, LLM-powered replies, safety and policy enforcement, structured escalation, and robust observability — all in a clean, modular architecture.